 Radiation therapy for breast cancer

-Many breast cancer patients come to CTCA with advanced stage disease.
+Many breast cancer patients come to CTCA® with advanced-stage disease.
 Many others have previously received traditional radiation treatments and cannot tolerate more radiation exposure.
-Our innovative technologies allow our doctors to re-treat previously treated areas that have a recurrence of cancer.
+The technologies we use allow our doctors to re-treat previously treated areas that have a recurrence of cancer.

 When a breast tumor is large or not easily removed by surgery, radiation therapy before surgery can help to shrink the breast tumor.
-After breast-sparing surgery, radiation treatments can help destroy any remaining breast cancer cells.
+After breast-sparing surgery, radiation treatments may help destroy any remaining breast cancer cells.